jamesonfajardo/flexstrap/README.md

 # Flex Combinations
 Basic flex styles are bound to classes a, b, c, d, f
 Here are some combinations that you can use standalone or together with columnizer
-Assuming that the parent element is 100x100 pixels and has no padding
 ___
 ![#800080](https://placehold.it/15/800080/000000?text=+) **top-left**
 `class='a b1 c1'`